 Whitson Gordon states that setting your work schedule around your internal clock is one of the most important factors in creating an ideal schedule.
 Indeed, you’re going to be in a unique position to actually start your day when it feels right.
 What you need to avoid, though, is being too comfortable with that idea.

 It’s very easy to get into the habit of waking up late and starting your workday at random times.
 This is an awful idea for several reasons, not the least of which is that it can destroy your ability to schedule.
-You need a real start time in order to succeed.
+You should set a real start time for each day to feel successful.

 A good way to look at the start of your workday isn’t by figuring out how late you can sleep in, but rather at what time you can be the most productive.
 If you’re not a morning person, there’s no reason to be up before dawn.
 There will, however, always be a trade-off.